Gihan007/Chatbot_Using_LangChain_With_Meomory/README.md

 Edit
 # 🤖 Chatbot with Memory using Streamlit, LangChain, and Gemini

 This is a memory-enabled chatbot built with **Streamlit**, **LangChain**, and **Google Gemini API**.
 The chatbot remembers the context of the conversation within a session using in-memory chat history.
-It's designed as part of the **Weather Chatbot using DialogFlow & AWS CI/CD** project.

 ---